Malaga, Spain, is well known for its endless sunshine, historical museums, and stunning beaches. Where is Malaga – and

 Is Malaga Spain safe for tourists?

 Despite it being one of the largest cities in Spain, Malaga is safe for tourists in general.
-Of course, do ample research before your trip and keep out of places within the city that are deemed unsafe by residents and authorities themselves.
+Of course, do ample research before your trip and keep out of places within the city deemed unsafe by residents and authorities themselves.

 How many days do you need in Malaga?

 A minimum of two days is recommended so that you can make the most out of your trip to Malaga, Spain.

 Is Malaga expensive?

-The cost of a holiday in Malaga Spain is not expensive, especially compared to the other nearby tourist destinations.
-Many sights to see such as museums are free to visit.
-Food is reasonably-priced and generously-packaged.
+A holiday in Malaga, Spain, is not expensive, especially compared to the other nearby tourist destinations.
+Many sights to see, such as museums, are free to visit.
+Food is reasonably priced and generously packaged.